rizac/sdaas/README.md

 python -m venv .env
 ```

-2. activate it (every time you use this program, including also before installing it, see below):
+2. activate it (to be done also every time you use this program):
 ```bash
 source .env/bin/activate
 ```